Out-of-date WordPress sites will get hacked

 Why would hackers target me?

 People are often surprised by this, asking: Why would they target me?
 Why would my small site be attacked by criminals?
 That question makes sense in the physical world, but things don’t work that way online.
-It’s extremely easy for hackers to use Google to get a list of all sites that run certain WordPress plugins and themes.
+It’s easy for hackers to use Google to get a list of all sites that run certain WordPress plugins and themes that may contain security bugs.
 Then they use automated software to attack all of those sites, one by one, in the hope that the site is still using an old version.
 They don’t care if it takes weeks: they’re using stolen computer time anyway, and no human intervention is required to eventually try every last site.
 And once they have access to your site, it doesn’t matter how big or small it is: they can still use a small site to send lots of spam, distribute malware, infect the site visitors with viruses, and worse.

 If you think “I don’t trust updates, so I won’t update my site software for a while because I’m concerned about compatibility”, like some people, you’re setting yourself up for trouble unless you have a specific plan to apply the update in the very near future (by which we mean days, not weeks).
 Otherwise you’ll just get further and further behind, and updating will become harder and harder, then you’ll be even more likely to be hacked every day.